Braddock District Land Use and Environmental Management Committee Mission and Rules of Operation

 The Braddock District Land Use Committee is a self-selected volunteer organization.
 Members volunteered to serve subsequent to the 2012 Braddock District Supervisor’s Community Forum.
 This group of citizens represents a broad spectrum of residential, commercial, and industrial interests within the Braddock District.
 As needed, the core member group may recruit additional members based upon the need for geographical or neighborhood representation or for particular expertise or experience.

 Members are expected to attend a sufficient number of meetings during the year so that they are familiar with the land use issues being considered and can make an informed contribution to both the discussions and the voting on the issues and recommendations.
 Attendance will be taken at each meeting and any member who misses three meetings in a row will lose his or her voting and membership status.

 Each member shall have one vote.

-The term of membership is one year and in September of each year, existing members may reapply for continued membership and interested citizens can apply for membership consideration.
-An ad hoc committee appointed by the Chair of the Committee will review all new and continued membership applications and make recommendations to the full Committee which will in turn notify the Supervisor regarding the composition of the committee for the coming year.
+The term of membership is one year from July 1 to June 30.
+Any resident of the Braddock District may apply at any time during the year.
+In June of each year, existing members may reapply for continued membership and interested citizens can apply for membership consideration.
+A membership committee appointed by the Chair of the Committee will review all new and continued membership applications and make recommendations to the full Committee which will in turn notify the Supervisor regarding the composition of the committee for the coming year.